 Welcome to the Virtual Library Multimedia Center!

 If you’re wondering how to create a great video, you’re in the right place!
 Here you’ll find links to free media production resources and some quick how-to videos to get you started.
-If you have any questions along the way, our Media Services Specialist is here to help—just ask for a Zoom appointment to get personal assistance.
 And remember: if this is for a class assignment, START EARLY.
 You’ll need at least three weeks to make a good product!

 These resources will help you complete just about any media project...even if you do not have access to expensive cameras or software.
 These free versions do not differ much from the paid versions.
 All software programs are available for Windows, Mac, and Linux or are cloud based.